Timiș: Name

-In antiquity, the river was known as Tibiscus (in Latin) and Tibisis (Θίβισις in ancient Greek); in addition, Edward Gibbon referred to it as the Teyss.
+In antiquity, the river was known as Tibiscus (in Latin) and Tibisis (Θίβισις in ancient Greek), and as Timisis in De Administrando Imperio; in addition, Edward Gibbon referred to it as the Teyss.

 The Romans, who traversed the plains of Hungary, suppose that they passed several navigable rivers, either in canoes or portable boats; but there is reason to suspect that the winding stream of the Teyss, or Tibiscus, might present itself in different places under different names.

 Geography

 The drainage area covers 10280 km2, of which 7310 km2 in Romania.
-With the Danube, it belongs to the Black Sea drainage basin.
+With the Danube, the Timis belongs to the Black Sea drainage basin.
 The river flows through Romania for 241 km, and 118 km through Serbia.
 Its average discharge at the mouth is 47 m3/s.

 The source of the river is near the mountain resort Semenic, in the Semenic Mountains, Caraș-Severin County, Romania.
 It flows towards the southeast, through the Trei Ape Reservoir, until it turns north near Teregova.
 Downstream from Caransebeș it turns northwest.
 It leaves the mountains and enters the Banat plain near Lugoj.
 After entering Banat, the river becomes slow and meandering.
 The most important port is the heavily industrialized Pančevo.

-At the rivers, mouth, on the right bank, there is a forested are, the Pančevo Forest.
+At the river's mouth, on the right bank, there is a forested area, the Pančevo Forest.
 It covers 300 ha of marshland, with several dozen of deciduous species and 176 species of birds and mammals.
 The colonies of magnificent bryozoans were found in the river.

+In June 2023, Serbian government began process of declaring a landscape of outstanding features Potamišje ("Tamiš valley").
+It will protect the river's flood valley on the territory of Zrenjanin, Kovačica, and Opovo municipalities.
+A spatial plan for wider valley area (including Sečanj and Plandište) has been concurrently made.